apiato/documentation/docs/features/authentication.md

 1) Create a password type Client in your database to represent one of your Apps (ex: Mobile App).
 Use `php artisan passport:client --password` to generate the client.

-2) After registration the user can enter his (username + password) in your App login screen.
+2) After registration, the user can enter his (username + password) in your App login screen.

 3) Your App should send a **Post** request to `http://api.apiato.test/v1/oauth/token` containing the user credentials (`username` and `password`) and the client credentials (`client_id` and `client_secret`) in addition to the `scope`